RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin-unix.md

 4. Press on `Tools` -> `Perform Online System Update` -> Choose your region
 ![Perform Online System Update](/images/Dolphin_RC24/1.jpg)

+Performing Online System Updates is [not currently possible in Dolphin](https://forums.dolphin-emu.org/Thread-perform-online-system-update?pid=524828#pid524828).
+You must use a [NAND dump from a real Wii](bootmii).
+{: .notice--warning}

 ##### Section II - Installing RiiConnect24.

 1. Run `VFF-Downloader-for-Dolphin.bat` on Windows or `VFF-Downloader-for-Dolphin.sh` on Unix systems which you downloaded [here](https://github.com/RiiConnect24/.VFF-File-Downloader-for-Dolphin/releases)